JoaoTomaas/SystemsIntegration/README.md

 # SystemsIntegration

-#Repositório destinado a integrar sistemas NESTE
+#Repositório destinado a integrar sistemas

 #Distribuição do trabalho para a terceira meta: